-To implement this pilot, the project brings together a truly multi-disciplinary team composed of MARTA, the 8th largest transit agency in the US, the Altanta Bicycle Coalition, a transit advocacy group, and researchers at Georgia Teach who have pioneered the concept of ODMTS and have significant experience in all aspects of the project.
-The pilot will be operated by MARTA using the software infrastructure provided by Georgia Tech.
-The community engagement will be driven by the researchers in symbiosis with MARTA’s Office of Stakeholder and Public Engagement, using advice from the Altanta Bicycle Coalition.
+MARTA Reach was partly supported by The National Science Foundation (NSF), in partnership with the Department of Energy, which has awarded a $1 million Stage 2 Civic Innovation Challenge grant to a team led by A. Russell Chandler III Chair and Professor Pascal Van Hentenryck at Georgia Tech in cooperation with MARTA and the Atlanta Bicycle Coalition.
+To implement this pilot, the project brought together a truly multi-disciplinary team composed of MARTA, the 8th largest transit agency in the US, the Altanta Bicycle Coalition, a transit advocacy group, and researchers at Georgia Teach who have pioneered the concept of ODMTS and have significant experience in all aspects of the project.
+The pilot was operated by MARTA using the software infrastructure provided by Georgia Tech.
+The community engagement was driven by the researchers in symbiosis with MARTA’s Office of Stakeholder and Public Engagement, using advice from the Altanta Bicycle Coalition.

 On-Demand Multimodal Transit Solution to Bring Equitable, Affordable Transportation to Atlanta’s Underserved Communities